-Provide education about hand hygiene and respiratory etiquette Remind workers/volunteers to self- monitor for symptom development and stay at home and notify management if symptoms of respiratory illness develop G. Wh at should be done for workers/volunteers who are ill?
-Advise ill workers/volunteers (including contractors) to exclude themselves from work until symptoms are resolved or five days after onset of illness, whichever is sooner H. Wh at should be considered for workers who go into clients' rooms/work with well clients?
-Consider restriction on movement of workers from rooms or areas with respiratory illness to rooms or areas without respiratory illness As per routine practice , provide gowns and gloves, masks and/or eye protection for workers when hands or clothing come in contact with blood or other body fluids Ensure hand hygiene is done after removing gloves Ensure hand hygiene is done between contact with different clients t should be considered about group activities/functions/services (for example, movies, partie: s, trips, hairdresser visits, exercise room use, etc.)?
-Advise that ill clients not take part in social and recreational group activities until symptoms are resolved or five days after onset of illness, whichever is sooner If more than a few clients are ill, and especially if spread of illness within the residence is the likely explanation, assess the appropriateness of social and recreational group activities.
+I I Remind workers/volunteers to self- monitor for symptom development and stay at home and notify management if symptoms of respiratory illness develop G. W nat should be done for workers/volunteers who are ill?
+Advise ill workers/volunteers (including contractors) to exclude themselves from work until symptoms are resolved or five days after onset of illness, whichever is sooner H. WI nat should be considered for workers who go into clients' rooms/work with well clients? without respiratory illness clothing come in contact with blood or other body fluids at should be considered about group activities/functions/services (for example, movies, partie es, trips, hairdresser visits, exercise room use, etc.)?
+Advise that ill clients not take part in social and recreational group activities until symptoms are resolved or Ш five days after onset of illness, whichever is sooner If more than a few clients are ill, and especially if spread of illness within the residence is the likely explanation, assess the appropriateness of social and recreational group activities.
 (Cancellation of all group activities would be a very unusual measure and would not be appropriate in most situations.
-Consideration of alternative arrangements or postponement may be prudent if many clients are ill and spread of illness within the residence is the likely explanation) J. Wha at advice/information should be given to visitors?
-If more than a few clients are ill and especially if spread of illness within the residence is the likely explanation, provide signs at entrances and common areas notifying family members and other visitors of respiratory illness If more than a few clients are ill, advise visitors that they should limit the number of clients they visit to one room or area Advise visitors that they should not visit other clients after visiting an ill client Enhance education about hand hygiene and respiratory etiquette.
-Provide educational posters in common areas Provide means for hand hygiene.
-Placement of ABHR should be made based on a risk assessment Advise visitors that they should not visit if they are ill with acute respiratory illness.
-Ask them to postpone their visit until they are well (until symptoms are resolved or five days after onset of illness, whichever is sooner for viral respiratory illness) Essential Visitors for Facilities having a COVID-19 Outbreak, • at to consider about moves to and from other residences, facilities or hospitals Inform the hospital if a client who is ill with respiratory illness signs and symptoms is being taken to hospital Inform the hospital of the facility outbreak status when transferring any client.
-If transfer to a residential care facility or another MHSU setting is essential, notify the receiving setting about the Outbreak in your residence before the client moves and mask the client Notify BC Ambulance of the Outbreak or other transport personnel when called to transport an ill client Readmission of clients from acute care facilities can proceed.
+Consideration of alternative arrangements or postponement may be prudent if many clients are ill and spread of illness within the residence is the likely explanation) J. Wr at advice/information should be given to visitors?
+If more than a few clients are ill and especially if spread of illness within the residence is the likely explanation, provide signs at entrances and common areas notifying family members and other visitors of respiratory illness If more than a few clients are ill, advise visitors that they should limit the number of clients they visit to one room or area , Enhance education about hand hygiene and respiratory etiquette.
+Provide educational posters in common areas Advise visitors that they should not visit if they are ill with acute respiratory illness.
+Ask them to postpone their visit until they are well (until symptoms are resolved or five days after onset of illness, whichever is sooner for viral respiratory illness) Essential Visitors for Facilities having a COVID-19 Outbreak, nat to consider about moves to and from other residences, facilities or hospitals r. vvi Inform the hospital if a client who is ill with respiratory illness signs and symptoms is being taken to hospital Inform the hospital of the facility outbreak status when transferring any client.
+If transfer to a residential care facility or another MHSU setting is essential, notify the receiving setting about the Outbreak in your residence before the client moves and ensure that resident/clinet is wearing a mask if symptomatic Readmission of clients from acute care facilities can proceed.
 Admit new clients based on a risk assessment in consultation with the Infection Prevention and Control Specialist.
-See Algorithm in the COVID-19 Resource Toolkit L. Wh en there are continued cases Review the appropriate "Evaluation for problem solving when control measures are failing" Review toolkit to ensure all Control measures are in place.
-Consult with MHSU Infection Prevention and Control Specialist during business hours ONLY (Monday to Friday from 0800-1600) at needs to be done when declaring Outbreak Over (in Consultation with Infection nation and Control Specialist) Lift control measures and return to normal activities the 8th day following onset of illness for Clients, or 3 days for staff.
-Refresh any kits/supplies as needed -see supply list Evaluate response measures and amend response plan for future incidents as needed, based on evaluation COVID-19 Outbreaks are declared over by Public Health -typically 28 days after onset of symptoms in last case
+See Algorithm in COVID Toolkit (hyperlink) L. W nen there are continued cases Review toolkit to ensure all Control measures are in place.
+Consult with MHSU Infection Prevention and Control Specialist during business hours ONLY (Monday to Friday from 0800-1600) hat needs to be done when declaring Outbreak Over (in Consultation with Infection ention and Control Specialist) Lift control measures and return to normal activities the 8th day following onset of illness for Clients, or 3 days for staff.
+Refresh any kits/supplies as needed -see supply list Evaluate response measures and amend response plan for future incidents as needed, based on evaluation COVID-19 Outbreaks are declared over in consultation with Public Health/Medical Health Officer -

-Managing an outbreak in an MHSU Setting due to Respiratory Illness causing predominantly serious illness (that is not COVID-19)
+Managing an outbreak in an MHSU Setting due to Respiratory Illness causing predominately Serious Illness